abitofalchemy/Frienso/FriensoAlpha/README.md

 * ver 1.6 build 81
     20Jul14/SA: Fixed accessing the pending requests and adding them to the mapview.
     - Handle request status if the user touches the pending bubbles
-    - Problem arose with: "[self.friendsLocationArray insertObject:..." changed it to addObject
+    - Problem arose with: 'self.friendsLocationArray insertObject:...' changed it to addObject

 * ver 1.6 build 79+
     18Jul14/SA: Simplified the way we do the HelpMe and WatchMe alerts.
 Converted the button